jmriesen/rust-RSM/README.md

 - Second once code behavior has been pined down with unit tests, you can fearlessly refactor without worrying about breaking changes.
 Frequency it is only after a first draft solution that I truly understand the problem I am trying to solve.
 Therefore I will nearly always want to refactor my code at some point in the future.
-With a robust set of unit tests this is a fairly painless simple process.
+With a robust set of unit tests this is a fairly painless and simple process.
 Without them I have to be hyper aware of every change I make, as any change could introduce a bug.
 ## Mutation Testing